+Kerry is age 45.
 The compulsory contributions which Kerry is required to make toward her defined benefit are paid from before-tax salary.

-Note: this example assumes there are no other non-concessional contributions being made by the member to another super fund.
+Note: this example assumes there are no other concessional contributions being made by the member to another super fund.

 Category of membership QTMB

 NTC % 12.0%

 Part time percentage 100% (full time)

-Super salary at 1 July 2012 \$160,000
+Super salary at 1 July 2013 \$160,000

 Member Mandatory contribution rate (paid from before-tax salary) 6.35%

 Employer Additional (Accumulation) contribution rate 3.0%

-For the 2012/13 financial year, the concessional contribution limit is \$25,000.
-Any concessional (before-tax) contributions made in that period over \$25,000 could be taxed at the highest marginal tax rate.
+For the 2013/14 financial year, the concessional contribution limit for individuals under age 60 is \$25,000.
+Any concessional (before-tax) contributions made in that period over \$25,000 will be taxed at the member's marginal tax rate.